EdgeTX/edgetx.github.io/docs/dc6_buddybackup.md

 We have a winner - congratulations **Héctor Narbona Márquez**.
 For the winning submission, please see [EdgeTX Buddy PR #134](https://github.com/EdgeTX/buddy/pull/134).

+Héctor will receive a [black RadioMaster TX16S MK3 radio](https://radiomasterrc.com/products/tx16s-mk3-radio-controller).
+For successfully also completing the bonus task to create a standalone app with the same features, Héctor will also receive a [RadioMaster ER8 ExpressLRS receiver](https://radiomasterrc.com/products/er8-2-4ghz-elrs-pwm-receiver).
+Both winning items were selected by Héctor from the available options and are generously sponsored by RadioMaster.

-Héctor will receive a [RadioMaster TX16S MK3 radio](https://radiomasterrc.com/products/tx16s-mk3-radio-controller) (per his request), generously sponsored by RadioMaster.
-This state-of-the-art radio will be shipped directly from the RadioMaster factory to Héctor.
+The state-of-the-art radio and receiver will be shipped directly from the RadioMaster factory to Héctor.

 Original contest text below: